 When the scope of work will change the structural load, it is important that you submit engineering calculations that show the continuity of the load path from floors or other affected members all the way to the foundation.

 If your house is located in a floodplain, there are restrictions that may limit your ability to add or to significantly improve your house.
 The work may require retrofitting your house to be flood resistant.
 Flood plain information is available on Portland Maps Flood Hazard gallery.
-If the property is located in a flood plain, talk to Site Development & Septic Review in the early stages for what is needed.
+If the property is located in a flood plain, talk to Site Development Permits and Inspections in the early stages for what is needed.

 Converting a garage

-- Parking: You will need to show how you will provide the required parking space.
-Parking in your driveway alone may not meet the parking requirement.
+- Parking: Off-street parking is not required in the City of Portland.
+If you are removing a parking space in a garage and want to keep your driveway, you will need to show how you will provide a parking space outside of required setbacks.
+Parking in your driveway alone may not meet the location requirement.

 - Structural: A detached garage may not have been built to the building code standards for living space.
 You will need to upgrade any structural deficiencies.
 Some garages may not have needed a permit because it was previously exempt due to its use and size.
 In this case,the garage will need to have all structural elements submitted and reviewed as part of the conversion to living space.

-- Right of Way: If your project requires a new driveway or construction in the public right-of-way, then Portland Department of Transportation (PBOT) will review the project.
+- Right of Way: If your project requires a new driveway or construction in the public right-of-way, then Transportation (PBOT) will review the project.
 They may require separate transportation permit for this work as well.
-For more information about right-of-way requirements, contact the PBOT at (503) 823-7002.
+For more information about right-of-way requirements, contact the Transportation at (503) 823-7002.

 - Permit fees